-In Travel Podcast 21 I’m walking the Tour de Mont Blanc with my friend Julia.
-The TMB, as it’s known, is a long distance mountain trail that takes a circular route through France, Switzerland and Italy, but rather than take 12 days to walk the whole thing we decided to walk it a few days at a time each year and this was our second year on the trail.
+In this travel podcast (No 21 in my podcast series) I’m walking the Tour de Mont Blanc with my friend Julia.
+The TMB, as it’s known, is a long distance mountain trail that takes a circular route through France, Switzerland and Italy.
+Rather than take 12 days to walk the whole thing, we decided to walk it a few days at a time each year and this was our second year on the trail.

 In the podcast you’ll hear about the highs and lows of walking the trail, the pretty hamlets we passed through, the wonderful mountain scenery, the rather basic mountain refuges where we stayed and our encounter with a herd of mountain cattle with very sharp horns.